What’s drip edges?

 - Maneuver water from the end of your roof away from the fascia or directly into your home’s gutter system.

 - At roof ends, drip edges are installed below the shingles and roofing underlayment, preventing water from seeping into the vulnerable areas below them.

 - Support overhanging shingles, keeping them in a pleasing and stable straight line.

 - Not only can shingles without a drip edge become damaged, but they also don’t look very sharp.

 Styles of drip edge.

 Drip edges come in a variety of shapes and styles.
 The most common are the T-, C- and L-style drip edges.

 - The L-style is a simple design that is bent in the center.
 The 90-degree angle forms an “L” that is placed snugly at the roof end: one end under the roofing materials and one end over the fascia.

-- C-style drip edges have a curved bend, shaped like a “C” that is installed under the roofing material and then curve around under the decking of the roof.
+- C-style have a curved bend, shaped like a “C” that is installed under the roofing material and then curve around under the decking of the roof.
 These drip edges are used on roofs without fascia or facing boards.
 The curved drip edge prevents water from seeping into the decking by curling around the end of the roof.

-- T-style drip edges have an extra lip that actively guides water away from the house.
+- T-style have an extra lip that actively guides water away from the house.
 Unlike the L-style drip edge, they are not bent at a 90-degree angle.
 This style extends beyond the roof deck and is bent back toward the house in a triangular shape.
 The extra lip extends away from the roof end and moves water out and away from your home.
 While more complex then the other drip edge styles, the T-style is the most effective at moving water away from a house.